 Despite these obstacles, there are situations in which a family law appeal may be the right choice.
 The experienced trial and appellate attorneys at Lepp, Mayrides & Eaton, LLC, handle appellate cases for our existing clients as well as for those who were originally represented by other lawyers.
 We also defend our successful trial outcomes when these are challenged at the appellate level.

 We provide appellate representation in all family law matters, including:

 - Child custody and parenting time

 Domestic violence is taken very seriously in New Jersey.
 An emotional situation between spouses or partners can escalate quickly, and these emotions can lead to threats, harassment, or even assault between family members, roommates, and dating couples.

 The attorneys at Lepp, Mayrides & Eaton, LLC, are dedicated to ensuring the safety and protection of victims as well as asserting the rights of those falsely accused of domestic abuse.

 The consequences of domestic violence can be swift and severe enough to require protection for a party.
 While victims of domestic violence need those protections, there are also instances in which individuals file false domestic violence charges to gain an advantage during divorce or custody disputes.

-Lepp, Mayrides, & Eaton, LLC’s, skilled family law attorneys are experienced in handling domestic violence cases that involve false accusations and can help you defend yourself against the finalization of a Temporary Restraining Order.
+Lepp, Mayrides & Eaton, LLC’s skilled Somerset County family law lawyers are experienced in handling domestic violence cases that involve false accusations and can help you defend yourself against the finalization of a Temporary Restraining Order.
 Without skilled defense, you may risk losing custody, your professional license, any weapons you may own, and access to your home.
 You may even subject yourself to possible jail time in the event of a violation of a restraining order.
-If you are the subject of a TRO, it is important to discuss your situation with a domestic violence lawyer, such as those at Lepp, Mayrides, & Eaton, LLC, as quickly as possible.
+If you are the subject of a TRO, it is important to discuss your situation with a domestic violence lawyer, such as those at Lepp, Mayrides & Eaton, LLC, as quickly as possible.